SMS Novara (1850): Voyages with Archduke Ferdinand Maximilian

 Over 3 years later, upon the capture and execution of Maximilian I of Mexico, by the constitutional Mexican government (of Benito Juárez), Admiral Wilhelm von Tegetthoff was sent with Novara to bring Maximilian's body home to Austria, arriving in the port of Trieste on 16 January 1868.

 Battle of Lissa

-SMS Novara saw active service during the Battle of Lissa which took place on 20 July 1866 in the Adriatic Sea near the island of Vis (Italian: Lissa).
-SMS Novara belonged to Admiral Wilhelm von Tegetthoff's 2nd Division, commanded by Baron Anton von Petz, which consisted mainly of wooden steam warships.
-Novaras commander, the Swedish naval officer Erik af Klint, was killed in the engagement.
+Novara saw active service during the Battle of Lissa which took place on 20 July 1866 in the Adriatic Sea near the island of Vis (Italian: Lissa).
+Novara belonged to Admiral Wilhelm von Tegetthoff's 2nd Division, commanded by Baron Anton von Petz, which consisted mainly of wooden steam warships.
+Novara's commander, the Swedish naval officer Erik af Klint, was killed in the engagement.
 The battle was a decisive victory for an outnumbered Austrian Empire force over a superior Italian force.
 It was the first major sea battle between ironclads and one of the last to involve deliberate ramming.